Mutya Buena: 2006–2011: Real Girl, other ventures and musical hiatus

 On 2 January 2009, Buena entered Celebrity Big Brother 6 as a housemate.
-On 16 January 2009, day 15 of the series, she walked out of the Big Brother house after surviving eviction the same night.
-She was the last celebrity housemate to walk from the show until Claire King left the Summer 2014 series of Celebrity Big Brother on 31 August 2014.
+On 16 January 2009, day 15 of the series, she walked out of the Big Brother house after surviving eviction the same night, stating that she missed her daughter.
+In that same year, Buena began collaborating with various independent artists, including Ashley Walters' on the single "With You", from his album Ashley Walters, the Don-E track "The Time Is Now", "Fallin" with Agent X, and "Give Back" with Tah Mac.
+Buena joined an array of artists to feature on the debut single of the London-based production duo NightShift, titled "Can You Persuade Me", a remix of "I Know You Want Me (Calle Ocho)" (2009) by Pitbull.

-In March 2010, six months after Buchanan's departure from the Sugababes, Buena filed a claim for ownership of the band's name with the European Trademark Authority.
+In March 2010, Buena filed a claim for ownership of the Sugababes name with the European Trademark Authority, following Buchanan's departure from the group in September 2009.
 Though Buchanan and Donaghy's names appear on the trademark submission, it was confirmed that Buena was the sole applicant for submission and Donaghy and Buchanan were not involved.
 The fourth line-up launched an opposition to the claim on the basis that goodwill and reputation in the mark and trading name "Sugababes" belongs to the partnership – not an individual.

-In September 2010, Buena contributed to six tracks on the album The Sound of Camden, which was recorded in Israel with music producer Roy Sela.
-The album deals with Camden Town market in London, and has been available for purchase at the market itself and online.
-She recorded a series of covers of rock songs from rock bands such as U2, the Pixies and Iron Maiden, in a chilled-out-lounge style.

-In October 2010, Buena expressed uncertainty about continuing in the music industry and said she was currently training to become a psychologist for children.
+In September 2010, Buena contributed six tracks to the compilation album The Sound of Camden.
+She recorded a series of covers of rock songs from rock bands such as U2, the Pixies and Iron Maiden.
+The album was made available on iTunes and sold at Camden Market in London.
+In October, Buena expressed uncertainty about continuing in the music industry and said she was currently training to become a psychologist for children.
 Despite the announcement, Buena teamed up with City Boy Soul, a band consisting of ex-Damage singer Coree Richards and British rapper Gak Jonze, and digitally released "Be Ok" in January 2011.
-Buena also recorded lead vocals for "Give Me Love", penned by UK DJ/Producer Paul Morrell.
-Buena was set to release "My Love" featuring Thor Alaye in early 2012 and "Bedroom" featuring Shide Boss during the same year.
-Buena performed at Birmingham Gay Pride on 28 May 2011.
-In 2011, Buena released a demo on SoundCloud called "All B4".
+Buena also recorded lead vocals for "Give Me Love", by the British DJ and producer Paul Morrell.
+On 28 May 2011, Buena performed at Birmingham Gay Pride.
+In December 2011, a video blog posted by The Sabotages Studio revealed that Buena was set to release "My Love" featuring Thor Alaye in early 2012, and "Bedroom" featuring Shide Boss that same year.